 5 Fatima Dr, Riverview, NB E1B 2X8

-Confession may be heard, but to keep everyone safe, this is by appointment as well.
+Confession may be heard, but to keep everyone safe, this is by appointment only, as well.
 (386-6178)

 Established in the 18th century